evolution-gaming/recruitment/backend/Lobby.md

 Develop a server for a JSON-based protocol.

 It is up to you whether to support WebSocket, REST or both.

 It is up to you to choose the technical stack, however we suggest that you use one which is relevant to the position you are interviewing for and with which you are proficient.

-If in doubt, please choose `Akka HTTP` with `Circe` as a JSON serializer, and `sbt` as the build tool.
+If in doubt, please use the technology stack listed in the job description.

 A client UI is not required.

 The server should be able to handle multiple concurrent clients.

 The server should authenticate user `admin` with password `admin` successfully.

 Please document clearly how to launch the server, limitations that your solution has, and what you would